 Included in cost: Accommodation in twin en-suite rooms, breakfast and dinner starting with dinner on day 1 until breakfast on day 8, a total of 4 inter-island returns, mini pelagic boat trip, taxis if used on St Mary’s and services of leaders.

 Not included in cost: Travel to / from St Mary’s, lunches, drinks, and travel insurance.

 Accommodation: A very comfortable hotel on St Mary’s

 Transport: Walking throughout, plus occasional taxi on St Mary’s

 The beauty of this holiday is that the entire holiday is done on foot.
-We would expect to be walking an average of around 10Km per day.
+We would expect to be walking an average of up to 12Km per day.

 Climate: Be prepared for all weathers!

 Tour Start Point: St Mary’s Airport, Isles of Scilly

 Tour End Point: St Mary’s Quay, Isles of Scilly